beersb/SOC-Automation-Lab/README.md

 At this stage of the lab, Wazuh was archiving everything and filebeat was configured to send these labs to the web application.
 It was now time to see if we could generate some data via Mimikatz and see if we could use the data generated to create a detection policy.

 First of all, we returned to the Wazuh dashboard to create our rule.
-Once we logged in successfully, we navigated to the menu whichc consists of three horizontal bars in the top left corner (hereafter referred to as the 3-bar menu) which functions as the main means of navigating around the various pages found in the applicaiton.
+Once we logged in successfully, we navigated to the menu which consists of three horizontal bars in the top left corner (hereafter referred to as the 3-bar menu) which functions as the main means of navigating around the various pages found in the applicaiton.
 Once we clicked the 3-bar menu, we then selected the Stack Management page, followed by the Index Pattern option.
 In Wazuh, and index is a collection of documents that relate to one another, and these indexes are essentially used to organize the data in Wazuh to make search and retrieval more efficient and intuitive.
 In our case, we were interested in the

     wazuh-archives-* index